dtc1995/dtc1995.github.io/index.md

 I am a PhD student in Economics at the [Stanford Graduate School of Business](https://www.gsb.stanford.edu/programs/phd/academic-experience/students/daniel-chen).

-I will join the Department of Economics and the Bendheim Center for Finance at Princeton University as a Postdoctoral Research Associate in July, 2023 before starting as an Assistant Professor the following year.
+In July 2023, I will join the Department of Economics and the Bendheim Center for Finance at Princeton University as a Postdoctoral Research Associate before starting as an Assistant Professor the following year.

 My primary research fields are theory and finance.
 I am interested in problems related to market structure, dynamic games, mechanism design, and the strategic avoidance of price impact.